Manuscript Submission Instructions

 · Title and Running Title (you may copy and paste these from your manuscript)

-· Recommendations of reviewers to include or exclude
+· Recommendations for reviewers (either to include or exclude)

 Cover Letter to the Editors

 In a few sentences, please state why JSR has been chosen a place to publish your research and the significance of the work.
 Cover letters should be dated and on institutional letterhead.

 - double-spaced (abstract, text, references, figure captions)

 - line numbers are optional

 - use numbering for headings and subheadings